NSM marks 10 years of safely delivering the sustainment needs of the Royal Australian Navy fleet

 NSM was conceived to pursue the Group Maintenance Contract for the Royal Australian Navy’s (RAN) ANZAC Class Frigates, released in 2010.

-NSM was formed, as a joint venture between Babcock Pty Ltd and UGL Ltd, the business is able to focus on the complementary strengths of both companies, providing a great value proposition for our customer.
+Established initially as a joint venture between Babcock Pty Ltd and UGL Ltd, the business is able to focus on the complementary strengths of both companies, providing a great value proposition for the customer.

 In 2012, NSM won the contract and formally established the joint venture to undertake the planning, scheduling, management and execution of preventative and corrective maintenance for naval ships and their system support facilities on the East and West coast of Australia.
 The operational date of the contract was 1 October 2012.

-Late in 2012, NSM established a fleet base in Western Australia and then, in early 2013, established another on the East Coast of Australia at Garden Island.
+Late in 2012, NSM established physical presence in Henderson, Western Australia and then, in early 2013, established another on the East Coast of Australia at Garden Island.

-Class Frigates through to the end of their life.
+The contract, commencing in July of that year, represents a strategic partnership between Naval Ship Management, BAE Systems, SAAB and the Commonwealth of Australia (CoA) for the sustainment and total asset management of the ANZAC Class Frigates through to the end of their life.
 NSM is responsible for maintenance delivery, bringing together an integrated schedule and elements of logistics supply previously undertaken by the CoA.

-Since entering WAMA, we have adapted our business approach to become an Inclusive Prime model that integrates not just Australian industry, but four key building blocks for effective, efficient, scalable and adaptable naval support and sustainment services.
+Since entering WAMA, NSM has adapted its business approach to become an Inclusive Prime model that integrates not just Australian industry, but four key building blocks for effective, efficient, scalable and adaptable naval support and sustainment services.

 It is with the benefits of the Inclusive Prime approach that NSM became the Asset Class Prime Contractor to undertake the asset management of the Canberra Class Landing helicopter Docks (LHD) and the LHD Landing Craft (LLC) in 2018.